heprat/Gravity/_posts/2017-11-16-manifesto.markdown

 Contribute by sending your story to <heprat@cryptolab.net>.

+The HEP Rat will delete the correspondence upon processing it.
+However, for your safety, please do not use your work email address to write to the HEP Rat.

-For your safety, please send your story by encrypting it using the HEPRat public PGP key:
+Eventually, if you are really worried, you might consider sending your story after encrypting it using the HEPRat public PGP key:

 Fingerprint:
 ```